ComplianceAsCode/content/tests/README.md

 ##### Building docker base image

 The procedure is same as using Podman, you just swap the `podman` call with `docker`.
+But since Docker does not support rootless containers you will have to take superuser route of the guide.

 ## How to run the tests